 Accordingly, it’s no surprise that most modern tactics evolved to take advantage of what we know as “ranking signals,” which are actions or constructs that send a message to Google’s evaluative algorithms that your site is an authority worth ranking.
 Get more ranking position signals, move up in rank.
 It’s that simple.

-The complexity comes from the fact that not all ranking signals are fully understood (since Google doesn’t publish its complete ranking algorithm) and from the Google Ranking factors/direct ranking factors that there are actually different types of ranking signals.
+The complexity comes from the Google ranking factor that not all ranking/social signals are fully understood (since Google/search engines doesn’t publish its complete Google’s ranking algorithm) and from the Google Ranking factors/direct ranking factors that there are actually different types of ranking/social signals.
 Today, I want to address a critical difference you may not have known about: direct ranking signals versus indirect ranking signal.

 If you’ve spent any significant time in the SEO community, these are probably ranking signals you know about.
 They come in all shapes and sizes, but are all ultimately the product of an action or improvement that makes your site perceptibly more authoritative.
 For example, a new backlink pointing to your website is a ranking signal; depending on the strength of the source, it could pass a little or a lot of authority to your site.
 Similarly, but to a much lesser extent, the loading speed of your web pages can serve as a ranking signal:

 (Image Source: Google)

 Ranking signals also come into play when it comes to relevance.
 For example, if you create a page that targets a keyword phrase like “garden salsa,” it could help you rank higher for queries containing the phrase “garden salsa.”

 For the most part, direct ranking signals are adequately published, and because the majority of them can be executed intentionally as part of an SEO strategy, there isn’t much mystery surrounding them, other than the Google ranking factors that there are a lot and they change somewhat frequently:

 (Image Source: Search Metrics)